 The Gerber Mark II has a mystique as a "killing knife".
 And indeed it is more suited to killing than being used as an every-day tool.
 The solder that tried to pry the lid from a wooden crate or use it as a throwing knife, learned this lesson the hard way when the blade snapped.
 The knife is designed to cut in a slice or a thrust.
 The blade will break with relatively light side loading.
 Do not pry! - Do not throw!

-The Mark II is a very collectable knife.
+The Mark II is also a very collectable knife.
 One of the primary reasons is that most of the knives have serial numbers and can be dated.
 Another reason is the many design changes the knife has undergone.
 There is an astounding number of combinations of blade type, sheath type, year, handle type, handle color, etc.

 However, there are some combinations that are most likely wrong.
 It may be that two knives of different periods were out of their sheaths and were swapped when they were re-sheathed.
 Or it may be that the original sheath was lost and the first available replacement was used.
 Not to mention unscrupulous dealers who doctor knives or tell fabulous stories about a knife's provenance.